Sunday, September 1, 2019

 “I was looking out my window, and the mist and streetlight made me feel so strange, that …”

-Mystery backgrounds all that is, and while I have often used cyphers for Mystery drawn from our rational scientific understanding of Earth & Cosmos in my writing, stories about the Faeryfolk sometimes work just as well to take me – and the narrative – beyond what I think I understand; as well as that which I may have come to take for granted, if I’m not careful—in the world around me.
-Often when experiencing Mystery, there is that certain ‘namelessness’ of the experience that I associate with ‘border’ or ‘liminal’ experiences.
+Mystery backgrounds all that is, and while I have often used cyphers for Mystery drawn from our rational scientific understanding of Earth & Cosmos in my writing, stories about the Faeryfolk work equally well to take me – and the narrative – beyond what I think I understand; as well as that which I may have come to take for granted, if I’m not careful—in the world around me.
+This is the role of fantasy!
+Bondage to the all-too-familiar can blind a person to what might be beyond it.
+Fantasy takes us beyond those narrow bounds of the familiar.
+Often when experiencing Mystery, there is that certain ‘namelessness’ of the experience that I associate with ‘liminal’ experiences.
 There’s a “Wow,” perhaps, or a deep, silent response to it.
 There is Wonder, and sometimes Awe.
 But once I return to my-self and begin to word-out the experience, mythic words come to the fore along with concepts and words drawn from the sciences, arts or philosophy.
-For me, mythic words simply arise out of long association and study as one possible option for the developing and unfolding of the narrative in which I am engaged.
-At that moment, I have a choice to make as to what to do as the narrative continues unfolding—and I oft find it wisening to go with the Faery metaphor.
-Whether I am en-wording Wonder & Awe in mystic runes or naturalistic poetics, I am engaging cyphers of Mystery.
+Fantasy, as Tolkien avers in the epigraph to this blog, is not a rejection of Reason and Science and what these have shown us of the world and our place in Earth & Cosmos.

 Faery Stories and Poems—